atomt/acne/README.md

     acne renew-auto

-Renew all certificates in the store close to their expiry date. *NOT WORKING YET*
+Renew all certificates in the store close to their expiry date as defined by defaults.renew-left DAYS in the configuration or --renew-left DAYS on new.

     acne install <cert> [<cert2> ..]